psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 		Format used by tvspelsfreak's texconv. pvrtex will generate certain formats not supported by texconv but representable in the file format (like compressed stride textures).
 	.DT
 		New file format used by this program.
 Supports small codebook VQ, and texture data is aligned to a 32-byte boundry to make DMA easier.

+	.PAL
+		texconv format palette.
+Full conversion is preformed as normal, but only the resulting palette is written.

 	It's possible to specify no output file if only a preview image is desired.

 --format [type], -f [type]
 	Sets the pixel format of the resulting texture.

 	[type] can be one of the following:

 	RGB565
 		Best color out of standard formats without sacrificing speed, but can have rainbowing on grayscale images.
 	ARGB1555